 Since there are more pages and functions, you or your website designer will spend more time developing your website.

 Still not sure if you should have a brochure website or a lead generation website?
 Let’s compare the two types.
 If you were looking for a company to remodel your kitchen, you might search on the internet for local kitchen designers.
 Company A has a nice website with pictures of their projects, shows their awards, their company history, and how to contact them to get a price.
 Then you look at Company B’s website.
 They provide all the information as Company A, AND they include a bunch of pages about tips for remodeling your kitchen, how to pick a kitchen designer, advice on how to stay on budget, some downloadable guides, and useful checklists.
 Which kitchen remodeling company are you going to contact?

 There you have it – the difference between a brochure website and a lead generation website.
 Which is the better type of website for your business?
 It depends on your budget, how much time you can invest, and how much business you want your website to generate for your business.

-Acorn Digital Marketing provides both types of websites for small business owners.
+Acorn Digital Marketing provides both types of websites for small business owners in Cape Cod.
 Perhaps we are the right fit for you.
 You can learn about our pricing here or, you can contact us here for a customized quote for your small business.